evgenyneu/Auk/README.md

 // Return the number of pages in the scroll view scrollView.auk.numberOfPages

-// Get the index of the current page scrollView.auk.currentPageIndex
+// Get the index of the current page or nil if there are no pages scrollView.auk.currentPageIndex

 // Return currently displayed images